Variational design principles for nonequilibrium colloidal assembly: Discussion

 In the absence of a closed form expression for the configuration space measure, machine learning algorithms have been previously used to identity optimal design principles by tracking an order parameter during or at the end of finite-duration trajectories.\cite{long2014nonlinear,long2015machine,tang2016optimal,whitelam2020learning} Machine learning or neuroevolution based approaches are equivalent to estimating numerical gradients in the design space using finite-difference methods, and have similar convergence properties as explicit gradient based methods in the limit of small optimization steps.\cite{whitelam2020correspondence} However, since our multidimensional statistical gradient estimates are obtained using information from the same trajectory, our explicit gradient based method is expected to be advantageous in a high-dimensional design space as typically encountered in the bottom-up design of soft materials.

 Finally, a class of design algorithms employ a trajectory ensemble based approach to statistically estimate explicit gradients of the dynamical response in colloidal systems\cite{miskin2016turning,goodrich2020self} and are formally closest to our approach.
-These algorithms probe the transient dynamical response of self-assembly trajectories, which however do not predict the long-time properties of the self-assembled cluster in a nonequilibrium steady state.
+These algorithms probe the transient dynamical response of self-assembly trajectories, which however do not predict the long-time properties of the self-assembled cluster in a nonequilibrium steady-state.
 In our algorithm, we have explicitly evaluated the long-time steady-state limit and arrived at the novel fluctuation-dissipation relation in design space in Eq. \ref{eq:grad}.
-This will enable our explicit-gradient based method to be directly used to optimize both structural and dynamic properties of driven phases of soft matter, and automate the discovery of new functional materials. {\bf Acknowledgements} A.D. and D.T.L. were supported by the U.S. Department of Energy, Office of Basic Energy Sciences through Award Number DE-SC0019375.
+This will enable our explicit-gradient based method to be directly used to optimize both structural and dynamic properties of driven phases of soft matter, and automate the discovery of new functional materials. {\bf Acknowledgements} A.D. and D.T.L. were supported by the U.S. Department of Energy, Office of Basic Energy Sciences through Award Number DE-SC0019375. {\bf Data Availability} The data that support the findings of this study are openly available in Zenodo at \href {\doibase 10.5281/zenodo.4289235}{https://doi.org/10.5281/zenodo.4289235}.\cite{avishek_das_david_t_limmer_2020_4289235}